AjimuNajimi/tsuncon/README.md

 Please help me by creating PRs!

-(If merged your PR including quotes, I will post you in the scriptwriter's column.)
+(If merged your PR including quotes, I will post you in the collaborator's column.)

 ## License